The Client-centred Blog

 Clarity of mind completely changes your approach to time management

-As soon as my client saw how she was creating her reality she was amazed and thrilled at how quickly she stopped struggling.
+As soon as she saw how she was creating her reality she was amazed and thrilled at how quickly she stopped struggling.
 She intuitively knew what she needed to do.
 Apart from reducing her schedule and putting up her fees, over the next few months she re-engineered her business in many other beneficial ways too.

-She realised that simply re-arranging her schedule was not going to make much difference because that would be dealing with the symptom, not the cause.
+She also realised that simply re-arranging her schedule was not going to make much difference because that would be dealing with the symptom, not the cause.

 How can this help you?